brainhack-school2020/abide-fmri/README.md

 ### Project Background

 Several studies have found an altered connectivity profile in the default mode network of subjects with Autism Spectrum Disorder, or ASD (Anderson, 2014).
 Based on these findings, resting state fMRI data have been used to predict autism by training a classifier on the multi-site ABIDE data set (Nielsen et al., 2013).
-This project's scientific aim is to replicate these findings.
+This project's scientific aim is to replicate these findings and extends the literature by comparing the effects of differing cross-validation methods on various classification algorithms.

 ### Becoming a Team
 The three of us joined forces when we realized that we shared many similar learning goals and interests.
 With such similar project ideas, we figured we would accomplish more working together by each taking on a different cross-validation methods to train various machine learning models.